wjjdavidwen1223-source/ai-resume-scoring-system/README.md

 ## 📌 Overview
 This project is a Python-based system that evaluates candidate-job fit by transforming unstructured resume data into a structured scoring framework.

-It models candidate evaluation as a ranking and decision-making problem, enabling consistent, data-driven comparison across multiple candidates.
+It models candidate evaluation as a **ranking and classification problem**, enabling consistent, data-driven comparison across multiple candidates.

 ---